Paul Rayner

 We will examine the nature of motivation in terms of the four intrinsic rewards that drive positive engagement, and also how certain approaches to measuring and managing performance lead to organizational dysfunction.
 We will also show how the application of lean principles such as building quality into the product, respect for people and optimizing the whole enable more effective approaches to motivation and metrics in software development.

-Acceptance Test-Driven Design (ATDD), or Behavior-Driven Development (BDD), employs the approach of specification by example.
-Cucumber is such an amazing ATDD tool because it’s so good at mapping stories and acceptance criteria to automated functional tests.
+Behavior-Driven Development (BDD) employs the approach of specification by example.
+Cucumber is such an amazing BDD tool because it’s so good at mapping stories and acceptance criteria to automated functional tests.
+This is a hands-on workshop using Cucumber-JVM that will have you writing and automating acceptance tests on your own laptop by the conclusion of the session.